Updated March 20, 2022

 • Your mattress has dents or saggy areas - Depending on the mattress type, this can mean that the coils are damaged.

 Overall, if you're consistently waking up feeling unrested, it's probably time to start shopping.
-You'll likely be able to save some money by looking online instead of in mattress stores.
+You'll likely be able to save some money by looking online or shopping during the best time to buy a mattress.

 Thinking you should get a new mattress?